Nicola Marae Allain, Ph. D.

 - Master of Arts, University of California, Santa Barbara

 - Bachelor of Arts, University of Ottawa / Université d’Ottawa, Canada

-Topics: Asia/Pacific, Dance, Design and Digital Arts, Ethnomusicology, Learning and Emerging Technologies, Media, Oceania and Polynesia, Philosophy, Poetry and Translation.
+Teaching and Scholarly Topics: Asia/Pacific Studies, Dance, Design and Digital Arts, Digital Storytelling, Ethnomusicology, Learning and Emerging Technologies, Immersive Learning Environments, Media Arts, Oceania and Polynesia, Philosophy, Poetry and Translation.